haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 ## All notable changes to this publication will be documented in this file.

+### 1.4 - 30/03/2020

+* Added templates for Twig in case of Client/Server errors, foundation for future development- make template for the most common API errors possible

 ### 1.3.2 - 23/03/2020

 * Fixed an error that displayed the wrong time for EUW and NA on the servercheck, correctly fixed to W - 1 day -2h for EUW and additional -6h for NA